aurorascharff/rsc-workshop/STEPS.md

 - Show type safety RPC
 - Not recommended for data fetching unless specific use cases such as infinite scroll

-### App: Write and use all server actions, make CRUD work, pending-states
+### App: Write and use all Server Functions, make CRUD work, pending-states

 - La oss fullføre CRUD her
 - Data access layer actions, prefer extracting the actions